irlinya/osint-exercises/OSINTExercise#005.md

 # OSINT Walkthrough – Polar Bear Live Cam

+---

+## Credits

+This walkthrough is based on **OSINT Exercise #005** by [Gralhix](https://gralhix.com/list-of-osint-exercises/osint-exercise-005/).
+All credit for creating the original challenge goes to the author.

+---

 ## Challenge

 > “The image below is a screenshot from a zoo live cam.
 It was taken on January 15, 2023 at around 2pm local time.
 Please answer the questions below: